 How to publish a tycoon game

-Once your tycoon/economic simulation game is developed, it’s time to publish it.
+Once your tycoon simulation game is developed, it’s time to publish it.
 You have two options here:

-The indie way is, naturally, simpler — you register as a developer on your app store of choice and submit your game; after it’s approved, it’s live.
+The indie way is, naturally, simpler — you register as a developer on your app store of choice and submit your game.
+After it’s approved, it goes live.
 However, with self-publishing, all the marketing will fall onto you as well.
 If you're launching your first app, buckle up and get ready for a bumpy road.
 Any app needs a marketing campaign for a successful launch, but games need it even more.
 The mobile gaming industry is highly competitive.

 On the other hand, you can try to pitch your game to an established game publisher.
 There are a number of them out there.
 Kongregate, the platform publisher behind AdVenture Capitalist, is a well-known company these days, meaning any game they launch will have an initial audience by default.
 But there are others.
 If you’re planning to publish your first game, you’ll need to conduct a solid marketing campaign to attract initial users, and a publisher can help you with that.